 The story begins with the question: who killed Sue Dibny?
 Was it Doctor Light?
 But the fun really starts when Deathstroke beats the entire JLA single handily.
 It is quite a feat to witness.
 Very cool stuff.
 He wisely takes out Zatanna early by keeping her from speaking.

 Batman also plays a major role in this story.
 While Zatanna is altering Doctor Light’s personality, Batman catches her in the act.
 To be clear, Identity Crisis is about morals.
 It is a great read, which unfortunately I cannot say for all graphic novels.
-You can acquire it from your usual provider of novels.
+You can acquire it (Affiliate Link) from your usual provider of novels.

 One of the best aspects of Identity Crisis is the exploration of the personal lives of heroes.
 Readers witness characters like Elongated Man and Sue Dibny as more than just costumed crusaders, but as loving spouses and friends dealing with real-life issues.
 The story also delves into difficult ethical dilemmas, such as the decision to alter Doctor Light’s personality.
 Despite its controversies, Identity Crisis remains a thought-provoking and intriguing read for fans of the DC universe.